masonschafercodes/next-prisma-auth-template/README.md

 ## Core Tech

-The core foundation of the template is build with the following:
+The core foundation of the template is built with the following:

 - **[Next.js](https://nextjs.org/)**
 - **[Prisma](https://www.prisma.io/)**